Money market accounts are similar to savings accounts – except they tend to pay higher interest rates.

 CIT Bank is an internet-based bank offering a variety of savings deposit products nationwide.
 CIT offers some of the highest rates to their customers due largely to the fact they are an online bank.
 With little overhead costs associated with brick-and-mortar banks, they can return those savings to customers.
 If you’re looking for a place to stash your cash and earn a better-than-average rate, CIT’s money market account is a solid choice requiring only $100 to open and no monthly maintenance fees.

 State Farm Bank offers a Money Market Savings account that can be opened with a minimum $1,000 deposit.
-If you maintain a $500 average daily balance or have a direct deposit (ACH credit) each statement cycle, the minimum balance fee is waived; otherwise it’s $10.
+If you maintain a $500 average daily balance or have a direct deposit (ACH credit) each statement cycle, the minimum balance fee is waived; otherwise the fee is $10.
 The account comes with an ATM card that means when used for ATM withdrawals, there is no fee for withdrawals at State Farm Bank-owned ATMs, and accounts are rebated up to $10 per statement cycle when a non-State Farm Bank-owned ATM is used.
-Unfortunately, the 2.25% is an introductory APY for the first 12 statement cycles when opening a new consumer money market account.

 TIAA Bank, formerly known as EverBank, provides a full-range of banking products.
 TIAA’s money market account is very competitive among high-interest money market accounts.
 Each week they review rates from competitors and make adjustments accordingly.
 To be eligible for the 2.15% rate you must have a $5,000 minimum balance.
 There is no monthly fee with the money market account but the rate is only introductory.
 After a year, your rate drops according to your balance, with balances of $100,000 to $10 million earning the highest yields.